|

 in Distributed Computing & Networking as well as in Social Computing.

-His current research includes developing system-level support for edge
+His current research includes developing system-level support for quantum

-computing and digital twins at the edge, building socio-technical systems
+computing and edge computing, building socio-technical systems to empower

-issues in social networks.
-In the past, he has conducted extensive research
+in social networks.
+In the past, he has conducted extensive research in the

-in the areas of mobile group recommendations, cyberbullying in social
+areas of mobile group recommendations, cyberbullying in social networks,

-networks, misbehavior detection in online video chat systems, multiplayer
+misbehavior detection in online video chat systems, multiplayer online game

-courses both at the undergraduate and graduate levels.
-These include
+both at the undergraduate and graduate levels.
+These include Computer

-Computer Systems and Operating Systems at the undergraduate level and
+Systems and Operating Systems at the undergraduate level and Distributed

-Distributed Systems, Computer Networks and Advanced Operating Systems at
+Systems, Computer Networks and Advanced Operating Systems at the graduate

-the graduate level.
-In addition, he has taught several special topics
+level.
+In addition, he has taught several special topics courses including

 EDUCATION